 Pristine Caribbean Beach © therealaxalady

-For those that stayed, a new tourism industry is rebuilding and visitors are now eager to take tours of the active volcano where an ominous dome over the volcano's crater rebuilds and periodically collapses sending great plumes of ash into the air.
+For those that stayed, tourism on the island is slowly growing and curious visitors are now eager to take tours of the active volcano where an ominous dome over the volcano's crater rebuilds and periodically collapses sending great plumes of ash into the air.
 Much of the island is within the 'volcanic exclusion zone' which was previously inaccessible; however, Montserrat tourism now conducts guided tours into the ashen wasteland in the south.

 The country often refers to itself as the Emerald Isle, an homage to its Irish settlers escaping religious oppression.
 The Caribbean is an unlikely place to celebrate St. Patrick's Day, but the national holiday highlights Monserrat's unique charm.
 Unlike Columbus, who sailed right past the islands, visitors to the Caribbean should make this a place to explore.
 Flights from Antigua and some surrounding islands arrive daily.